 Dealing with prejudice and bullying in school

-When bullying and prejudice in school comes from other pupils, it comes in the forms of bullying, name-calling, harassment and sometimes physical violence.
+Bullying and prejudice in school from other pupils may come in the form of bullying, name-calling, harassment and sometimes physical violence.
 Many schools have developed anti bullying policies that aim to prevent bullying before it happens, offer avenues through which bullied pupils can seek help and advice, and lay down guidelines for dealing with cases of bullying that arise.
-An anti bullying policy should recognise that pupils may be bullied because of their sexuality – or because of inferences that have been made about their sexuality.4
+An anti bullying policy should recognise that pupils may be bullied because of their sexuality – or because of assumptions that have been made about their sexuality.
+5

-Even more insidious, however, is prejudice that might also be felt by the school staff.
-Pupils look to their teachers for example, and if they see the teachers engaging in prejudicial behaviour then this sends the message that such behaviour is to be emulated.
-Teachers with homophobic attitudes can make being gay at school even harder for young people.5 Additionally, discriminatory behaviour from teaching staff can have a negative impact on a gay pupil’s academic success – which can impact hugely on their later lives.
+Pupils look to their teachers for example, and if they see the teachers engaging in prejudicial behaviour then this sends the message that such behaviour is to be copied.
+Teachers with homophobic attitudes can make being gay at school even harder for young people, and negatively affect their academic success.
+6

-Very few schools employ openly gay teachers, but this would provide both positive role-models for gay pupils, and, by showing good examples of gay men and lesbians, would help to dispel ignorance amongst pupils as a whole, and thereby prevent prejudice from taking root.
+Employing openly gay teachers would provide both positive role-models for gay pupils, and help to dispel ignorance amongst pupils as a whole, thereby preventing prejudice from taking root.
 At one Hawaiian school, students spoke out in support of their openly gay teacher when he faced discrimination at work.
-The students condemned what they described as a discriminatory atmosphere on campus.6
+The students condemned what they described as a discriminatory atmosphere on campus.
+7

 Prejudice clearly needs to be addressed in schools, both amongst pupils and teachers.
 Prejudice comes from ignorance, and can be best tackled with exposure and education.